fabiospampinato/store/README.md

 I'll personally use this library over more popular ones for a few reasons:

 - **Simpler APIs**: almost all other state management libraries I've encountered have APIs that don't resonate with me, often they feel unnecessarily bloated.
 I don't want to write "actions", I don't want to write "reducers", I don't want to litter my code with decorators or unnecessary boilerplate.
 - **Fewer footguns**: many other libraries I've encountered have multiple footguns to be aware of, some which may cause hard-to-debug bugs.
-With Store you won't update your stores incorrectly once you have wrapped them with [`store`](#store), you won't have to deal with asynchronous updates, and you won't have to carefully update your stores in an immutable fashion.
+With Store you won't update your stores incorrectly once you have wrapped them with [`store`](#store), you won't have to specially handle asynchronicity, and you won't have to carefully update your stores in an immutable fashion.
 - **Fewer restrictions**: most other libraries require you to structure your stores in a specific way, update them with library-specific APIs, perhaps require the usage of classes, and/or are tied to a specific UI framework.
 Store is more flexible in this regard: your stores are just proxied objects, you can manipulate them however you like, adopt a more functional coding style if you prefer, and the library isn't tied to any specific UI framework, in fact you can use it to manage your purely server-side state too.
 - **Easy type-safety**: some libraries don't play very well with TypeScript and/or require you to manually write some types, Store just works with no extra effort.

 ### Why not using Store?

-You might not want to use Store if: the design choices I made don't resonate with you, you need something more battle-tested, you need to support platforms where [`Proxy` isn't available](https://caniuse.com/#search=proxy), or you need the absolute maximum performance from your state management library since you know that will be your bottleneck.
+You might not want to use Store if: the design choices I made don't resonate with you, you need something more battle-tested, you need to support some of the ~5% of the outdated browsers where [`Proxy` isn't available](https://caniuse.com/#search=proxy), or you need the absolute maximum performance from your state management library since you know that will be your bottleneck, which is very unlikely.

 ## License